-While the general attitude of the courts seems to be moving towards wives being expected to support themselves sooner rather than later, this is by no means a hard and fast rule.
+While the general attitude of the court is towards wives expecting them to support themselves sooner rather than later.
+This is by no means a hard fast rule.

 The different views of judges in the last couple of years shows just how complicated the situation has become.
 The changes proposed by Baroness Deech may have been an attempt to introduce some certainty, but they have proved to be controversial.

-In any case, experience shows that governments are generally reluctant to get involved in difficult moral issues.
+Experience shows that governments tend to reluctantly get involved in difficult moral issues.

 Often, the safest and least stressful option is to negotiate a mutual agreement through mediation, without having to resort to the court at all.
-Not only are such agreements more likely to be respected, but they also carry significantly lower costs.
+Agreements more likely to carry significantly lower costs.

-If mediation proves impossible and a court case is unavoidable, then it probably pays to know exactly what kind of things the court will consider when making their judgement.
+If mediation proves impossible and a court case is unavoidable.
+It probably pays to know exactly what kind of things the court will consider when making their judgement.

 While every case is different, there are a few basic principles underpinning the decisions made.
-An agreement will be affected by factors such as:
+Factors can affect an agreement such as:

-The court will take into account factors such as the length of your marriage, the needs and earning potential of each partner, as well as shared assets like the marital home, pensions, cars and any debts.
+The court will take into account factors.
+Such as the length of your marriage andthe needs and earning potential of each partner.
+As well as shared assets like the marital home, pensions, cars and any debts.

-Although these factors can be used to attempt to predict a final settlement, there is no way of guessing anything with accuracy.
+Use of these factors help to predict a final settlement but there is no way of guessing anything with accuracy.

-A prenuptial agreement or post break-up mediation, on the other hand, can offer a degree of certainty particularly welcome during such an emotionally difficult time.
+A prenuptial agreement or post break-up mediation can offer a degree of certainty particularly welcome during such an emotionally difficult time.